elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/reavealing-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Traditionally, It's an immediately invoked function expression (IIFE) that returns an object with methods and properties that have been declared inside it.
+Since the advent of ES6 modules, we have import/export statements for better encapsulation and module management, but revealing module pattern is still a useful and prevalent design pattern to understand.
   </div>
   </div>
 </details>